Demi Rose Becomes Cleopatra, Bares Killer Curves In Risque Outfit For Egyptian-Themed Birthday Bash

 After initially marking the occasion during her trip to the Dead Sea – where she posed for a sizzling bikini shot on her special day, as covered by The Inquisitr at the time – Demi later toasted her birthday at a swanky London bar upon her return home from the exotic vacation in Israel.
-Still feeling the party vibe, the English beauty treated herself to yet another birthday bash, throwing a posh Egyptian-theme party for all of her friends, the Daily Mail is reporting.
+Still feeling the party vibe, the English beauty treated herself to yet another birthday bash, throwing a posh Egyptian-theme party for all of her friends, The Daily Mail is reporting.

 For her extravagant birthday bash, Demi went all out in a bid to make the evening memorable.
-The gorgeous model celebrated in style, choosing an opulent Ascot mansion as venue for her party.
+The gorgeous model celebrated in style by choosing an opulent Ascot mansion as the venue for her party.
 In keeping with the Egyptian theme, she transformed herself into a sexy Cleopatra for the night, flaunting her internet-famous curves in a skimpy yet very elaborate costume.

 Not one to shy away from showing off her sensational figure in racy attire, Demi bared her killer curves in her fancy party get-up.
-In a series of photos published today by the Daily Mail, the buxom bombshell sent pulses racing in the barely-there outfit, one that left very little to the imagination.
+In a series of photos published today by The Daily Mail, the buxom bombshell sent pulses racing in the barely-there outfit, one that left very little to the imagination.

 Demi Rose transforms into a sizzling Cleopatra to ring in her 24th birthday with sexy Egyptian bash https://t.co/zmGlObtORR